* European lenders follow U.S. banks lower, pull indices down

-The U.S. two-to-10-year Treasury yield curve hit its flattest in a decade, potentially cutting into the profits of banks, which borrow money at short-term interest rates in order to lend it out at longer terms.
+The losses come after the U.S. two-to-10-year Treasury yield curve hit its flattest in a decade, potentially cutting into the profits of banks, which borrow money at short-term interest rates in order to lend it out at longer terms.

-Such a move could also imply that investors are expecting a slowdown.
+Such a move can also imply that investors are expecting a slowdown.

-European bonds were also snared by the yield-curve flattening, with yields on long-term German bonds falling to two-month lows.
+European bonds were also snared by the yield-curve flattening phenomenon, with yields on long-term German bonds falling to two-month lows.

 This was a reversal of the trend when Trump was elected president a year ago.
 Yields and stock prices jumped in late 2016 on what was dubbed the "Trumpflation" trade: a bet on rising rates, inflation and securities prices in the United States and beyond.

-Analysts believe that a flattening yield curve at a time when the Federal Reserve is hiking U.S. interest rates is a sign that investors are concerned about the sustainability of economic growth and inflation in the world's biggest economy.
+Analysts believe that a flattening yield curve at a time when the U.S. Federal Reserve is hiking rates is a sign that investors are concerned about the sustainability of economic growth and inflation in the world's biggest economy.

-In the European session, the two main banking indexes suffered the most, with the euro zone index falling 0.1 percent and the Europe-wide banking equivalent also dropping 0.1 percent, dragging an index of pan-European stocks 0.05 percent lower.
+In the European session, the two main banking indices suffered the most, with the euro zone index falling 0.18 percent and the Europe-wide banking equivalent dropping 0.6 percent, dragging an index of pan-European stocks 0.1 percent lower.

 Earlier, Asian shares wrung out another decade peak as data showed China's demand for imports remained buoyant, pushing the MSCI world equity index to a fresh high.